Leo-and-Friends/CollabCrate/CONTRIBUTING.md

 ## 2. Code of Conduct

 Please note that all contributors are expected to adhere to our Code of Conduct to foster a welcoming and inclusive environment.
-[A link to the Code of Conduct will be provided here if available.]
+[A link to the Code of Conduct will be provided soon.]

 ## 3. How Can I Contribute?